kurealnum/Mini-Workflows/CONTRIBUTING.md

 <br>

 # Heading
-Some information about the subheading, maybe an introduction would go here.
+Some information about the heading, maybe an introduction would go here.
 The spacing might look a bit weird on smaller headers, but in my opinion it looks fine on larger ones.
 The spacing between headers should be as follows:
 ```
 # Heading
 Text here